atliegils/rl-mouse/README.md

 If the difficulty is set to 0, there is no trap.
 At 1, the trap exists but is immobile.
 At 2, the trap randomly moves towards the player (acts like a cat).

+A basic implementation of Pong is also included.

 # Extending the provided agents for other games

 The provided agents already do a lot of the heavy lifting in a generalized context. `Agent:get_fov(fov)` might need to be replaced, along with the `Agent:decide(learner)` method.
 The `decide` method is responsible for updating the selected action in non-chosen learners and the `get_fov` method generates a tuple based on the game state.

-## Case study: Mouse game (difficulty 0)

-_This section: Revise_

-Assume the goal is to create a simple SARSA agent that plays the game at difficulty 0.

-`agent.py` contains the agent code.
-Most of the methods in the `Agent` class are helper methods to represent and mutate game internals with respect to what the agent should see. `get_fov()` is the method that creates the current state in the format for the learner (the provided implementation creates a cone-like field of view).
-The learners should be able to learn from any state space, but the design of the agent decides what state space the learner attempts to learn from.

-Instead of building a field of view, we could pass all of the game's internals, but this creates a very large state space.
-The `get_fov()` method calls `create_cone()`, which returns a 2-tuple (cheese, traps).
-At difficulty 0, there are no traps, so the 2-tuple `(cheese, traps)` will simplify to `(cheese, 0)`, so the code returns only `cheese`.

-The `perform()` method is the _meat_ of the agent.
-This is where the state is fetched (with `get_fov()`) and passed on to the learner.
-The learner is then activated by selecting an action from the learner and playing it in the game.
-Once the action has been performed, the agent should check if the game changed for better or worse.
-In the provided agent, this happens in the `check_reward()` method which returns whether or not the score increased, decreased, or neither as an integer between 1 and -1.
-The agent can then use that value to determine whether or not to administer a reward to the learner.

-The agent code must also handle the decision making at the meta level -- i.e. it must implement some logic to decide which learner makes the final decision (and the traversal down the tree to that learner).
+See `agent.py`.